sm0ke7-dev/kw-search-visibility-v3/README.md

 ## 🎯 Usage

-### v3 - Automated Scheduling (Recommended)
+### v3.1 - Automated Scheduling (Recommended)
 1. Open Google Sheets with your keyword data
 2. Go to **🔍 Gordon KW + Rankings** menu
 3. Select **"Run Ranking Check on Sheet"**
 4. Script automatically:
    - Submits batches every 5 minutes
    - Fetches results every 10 minutes
-   - Writes status to config sheet
+   - Writes live status to `kw_variants!N1` and task states to `config`
-   - Auto-stops when complete
+   - Auto-stops each trigger when complete
-5. Monitor progress in config sheet
+5. Monitor progress in `config` and results in `ranking_results`
+6. Optional: create a time-driven trigger for `runRankingCheckOnSheet` every 2 weeks for hands-off runs

 ### v2 - Manual Processing
 1. Open Google Sheets with your keyword data